 DELIVERY Face-to-face, Distance learning, etc. Lectures, Project USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Use of projector and interactive board during lectures.
 Use of special electronic equipment and software for delivering the project.
 Course website maintenance.
 Announcements and posting of teaching material (lecture slides and notes, programs).
 Announcement of assessment marks via the ecourse platform by UOI.
+Use of email for information exchange and improved communication with students.

+TEACHING I MET ΉО DS ------------ ----- ---- ----

+The manner and methods of teaching are described in detail.

+Lectures, seminars, laboratory practice, fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc.

+The student's study hours for each learning activity are given as well as the hours of nondirected study according to the principles of the ECTS

+Activity Semester workload

+Lectures 133 = 39 hours

+Tutorials

-• Use of email for inform improved communicat - TEACHING METHODS Activity Semester workload The manner and methods of teaching are described in detail.
-Lectures 133 = 39 hours Lectures, seminars, laboratory practice, Tutorials fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art Project 102 = 20 hours workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, Self-study 116 hours etc. The student's study hours for each learning activity are given as well as the hours of non- Course total 175 hours directed study according to the principles of the ECTS STUDENT PERFORMANCE LANGUAGE OF EVALUATION: Greek EVALUATION Description of the evaluation procedure METHODS OF EVALUATION Language of evaluation, methods of evaluation, summative or conclusive, multiple (i) Final examination, which includes problem solving. choice questionnaires, short-answer questions, open-ended questions, problem solving, The exam papers are evalu correctness and completen written work, essay/report, oral examination, (ii) Laboratory & Project Ex public presentation, laboratory work, clinical examination of patient, art interpretation, other Specifically-defined evaluation criteria are given, and if and where they are accessible to students.
+Project 102 = 20 hours

+Self-study 116 hours

+Course total 175 hours

+Language of evaluation, methods of evaluation, summative or conclusive, multiple choice questionnaires, short-answer questions, open-ended questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other

+Specifically-defined evaluation criteria are given, and if and where they are accessible to students.

+- (i) Final examination, which includes problem solving.
+The exam papers are evaluated based on the correctness and completeness of answers. - (ii) Laboratory & Project Examination